Efficient energy use: Street lighting

 Cities around the globe light up millions of streets with 300 million lights.
 Some cities are seeking to reduce street light power consumption by dimming lights during off-peak hours or switching to LED lamps.
 LED lamps are known to reduce the energy consumption by 50% to 80%.

 Aircraft

 There are several ways to improve aviation's use of energy through modifications aircraft and air traffic management.
 Aircraft improve with better aerodynamics, engines and weight.
 Seat density and cargo load factors contribute to efficiency.

 Air traffic management systems can allow automation of takeoff, landing, and collision avoidance, as well as within airports, from simple things like HVAC and lighting to more complex tasks such as security and scanning.

-Alternative fuels

-Alternative fuels, known as non-conventional or advanced fuels, are any materials or substances that can be used as fuels, other than conventional fuels.
-Some well known alternative fuels include biodiesel, bioalcohol (methanol, ethanol, butanol), chemically stored electricity (batteries and fuel cells), hydrogen, non-fossil methane, non-fossil natural gas, vegetable oil, and other biomass sources.
-The production efficiency of these fuels greatly differs.